alexshin95/alexshin95.github.io/docs/leetcode/sliding-window.md

 # Sliding Window

-Sliding window problems will boil down to having a start and end pointer that will both be incrementing based on the constraint given by the problem.
+Sliding window problems will boil down to having start and end pointers that will both increment based on the constraint given by the problem.

 ## Constants

-Some staples in the sliding window problem will have:
+Constants in a sliding window problem:

 - max_sum or min_sum - *This keeps track of the maximum or minimum len of the subarray*
 - start - *Starting pointer, usually the pointer that will be incremented once the end has met some sort of constraint*